sillybun/vim-repl/README.md

 - send a interupt signal `<C-C>` to the program
 - if the program is not close, then send two `\n` and the `exit_command + \n` to the program.

+# Updates:

+## 2018.7.7

+- Use job feature in vim 8.0 to provide better performance.